juju/juju-gui/docs/process.rst

   <http://gorban.org/post/32873465932/software-architecture-cheat-sheet>`_
 - Have a pre-implementation call with someone about your solution.
 If you are not sure of your solution, prototype before the pre-implementation call.
-- Use TDD.
+- Use TDD (Test-Driven Development).
 Your prototype might be perfect, but you can still move it aside and rebuild it gradually as you add tests.
 It can go quickly.
 - Update the CHANGES.yaml file with your changes.
 The newest (topmost) section should have the version "unreleased".
 If not and you are making changes, add an "unreleased" section at the top.
 All other